Go from savory store-bought pizza dough to sweet breakfast bliss with a 35-minute recipe for Pizza Dough Cinnamon Rolls.

 My thought process leading up to this latest creation was simple: Leftover pizza dough is sitting in my fridge.
 It’s 8 a.m.
 I love carbs.
 I love butter.
 Hello, Pizza Dough Cinnamon Rolls.

-And since I’m always in need of a new way to use up leftover pizza dough, ditching savory for sweet seemed like the perfect solution to morningtime munchies.
-Pizza dough brushed with butter, sprinkled with cinnamon and sugar, and drizzled with vanilla glaze?
-I’ll skip the pepperoni any day for that. [rss-cut]
+And since I’m always in need of a new way to use up leftover pizza dough, ditching savory for sweet seemed like the perfect solution to the morningtime munchies.

 Craving more?
-Sign up for the Just a Taste newsletter for a fresh serving of content delivered every week to your inbox!
+Subscribe to Just a Taste to get new recipes, meal plans and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Twitter, Pinterest and Instagram for all of the latest updates.